tree-crasher

 Sometimes, you keep running into the same bug and would like to stop reporting

 it.
-For that, you can use --uninteresting-stderr
+For that, you can use --uninteresting-stderr:

 tree-crasher-sql \